Three-body problem: Restricted three-body problem

+The restricted 3-body problem has a 4-dimensional phase space, but only one conserved quantity, the Jacobi integral.
+It was shown by Heinrich Bruns that there are no more algebraic conserved quantities, and by Henri Poincaré in 1889 that there are no more analytic conserved quantities.
+Therefore, since the dimension of the phase space is larger than the number of constants of motion, the system is not exactly solvable; in fact, it is chaotic.

+Depending on the value of the Jacobi integral, a body initially orbiting the larger mass may be able to be captured by the secondary mass or be ejected via Lagrange points L2 or L3.

+A variant of this problem, where the two large bodies both exert radiation pressure, results in the addition of four additional equilibrium points in addition to the five classical Lagrange points.

 Solutions

 General solution

-There is no general closed-form solution to the three-body problem, meaning there is no general solution that can be expressed in terms of a finite number of standard mathematical operations.
+There is no general closed-form solution to the three-body problem.
+In other words, it does not have a general solution that can be expressed in terms of a finite number of standard mathematical operations.
 Moreover, the motion of three bodies is generally non-repeating, except in special cases.

-However, in 1912 the Finnish mathematician Karl Fritiof Sundman proved that there exists an analytic solution to the three-body problem in the form of a power series in terms of powers of t^{1/3}.
+However, in 1912 the Finnish mathematician Karl Fritiof Sundman proved that there exists an analytic solution to the three-body problem in the form of a Puiseux series, specifically a power series in terms of powers of t^{1/3}.
 This series converges for all real t, except for initial conditions corresponding to zero angular momentum.
 In practice, the latter restriction is insignificant since initial conditions with zero angular momentum are rare, having Lebesgue measure zero.

 An important issue in proving this result is the fact that the radius of convergence for this series is determined by the distance to the nearest singularity.
 Therefore, it is necessary to study the possible singularities of the three-body problems.
-As will be briefly discussed below, the only singularities in the three-body problem are binary collisions (collisions between two particles at an instant) and triple collisions (collisions between three particles at an instant).
+As is briefly discussed below, the only singularities in the three-body problem are binary collisions (collisions between two particles at an instant) and triple collisions (collisions between three particles at an instant).

-Collisions, whether binary or triple (in fact, any number), are somewhat improbable, since it has been shown that they correspond to a set of initial conditions of measure zero.
-However, there is no criterion known to be put on the initial state in order to avoid collisions for the corresponding solution.
+Collisions of any number are somewhat improbable, since it has been shown that they correspond to a set of initial conditions of measure zero.
+But there is no criterion known to be put on the initial state in order to avoid collisions for the corresponding solution.
 So Sundman's strategy consisted of the following steps: